JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 So to validate i built the simple waiting list concept that superseeds the waiting list v1 before ever going to prod.

+Waiting list to services
+Automation to services
+web spins to services

 Helium or zen?

 review all `WIP` on previous posts